 Many times, the email itself has a link which enables to take you directly to the page of booking the flight at the lower fare.
 This proves to be very helpful provided you are real quick in booking!
 And, if you manage to get a good deal, wouldn't all the hard work be worth it?

-Red-eye flight seats are usually less expensive than normal flight seats.
+Red-eye flight seats are usually cheaper than normal flight seats.
 Common sense is that most people want to travel during the standard morning/afternoon hours, and reach their destination till evening.
 But, if you are comfortable staying up till late, booking tickets in a red-eye flight can be a good deal, monetarily.

 Purchase Your Tickets in Advance